ahayashi/chapel-gpu/doc/rst/instructions/mid-low.rst

 .. default-domain:: chpl

 =============================================
-Writing LOW-MID-level programs
+Writing MID-LOW-level programs
 =============================================

-LOW-MID-level API
+MID-LOW-level API
 ######################

-The biggest motivation for introducing ``LOW-MID`` and ``MID`` -level GPU API is moving some of low-level GPU operations to the Chapel-level.
+The biggest motivation for introducing ``MID-LOW`` and ``MID`` -level GPU API is moving some of low-level GPU operations to the Chapel-level.
 Consider the following GPU callback function and C function:

 .. code-block:: chapel
    :caption: vc.hybrid.chpl